atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 4.1:EDUCATION AND JOB TITLE</small> </h2>

 In Figure 4.1, Gender was not included due to the limited numerical values it provided.
-Instead, job title and education level were used, as they offer more representative values.
+Instead, job title and education level were used, as they offer more reference values.

 <h2 align="center">